CENSUS: 1895 MN State census - See image: RIN 44367 Frank Carpenter 1895.jpg

 Enlisted in Company K, 4th Infantry Regiment Ohio on 18 April 1861.

-______________________________________________The Marion Star, Feb.
+The Marion Star, Feb.
 2, 1909

 Cyrus H. Carpenter Subject of Inquiry

-_________________Relatives Searching for Veteran of Civil War.
+Relatives Searching for Veteran of Civil War.

 F. Wakerman, of Denver, has written the adjutant general at Columbus for news about Cyrus H. Carpenter, a civil war veteran, who enlisted in K company, Fourth O.V.
 I., which was from Marion, in which he served three months and then reenlisted in some other regiment unknown.
 Carpenter went to Colorado in 1880, locating at Rico, where he stayed six years, and then going to Republic, Washington, where he remained four years and then went to Cape Nome, Alaska.
 Relatives want information about him.

-__________________________________________________There is an application for a Civil War pension filed in Washington State on Aug.
+There is an application for a Civil War pension filed in Washington State on Aug.
 25, 1895 for Cyrus 'H.' (some have transcribed 'W') Carpenter who served in the "H. & K. 4" Ohio Infantry.

 ...
 After David Mouser's death in 1896, Elizabeth's behavior becomes increasingly odd with outbursts.
 Elizabeth's stepdaughters sue to sell portions of the Mouser property which she has use of until her death.
 Once the property is sold, she makes her home with her step grandson Perry Mouser and his family in Marion.